There is always an opportunity to worship at Saint-Esprit!

-Our main Sunday service is Holy Communion, or a service of Morning Prayer with music and prayers drawn from the French Protestant tradition.
+On Sundays at 11:15 AM, our main weekly worship service is Holy Communion, or a service of Morning Prayer with music and prayers drawn from the French Protestant tradition.
 Music and hymn singing are vital and dynamic elements of our worship, under the leadership of our music director, Cynthia Wuco.

 On Thursdays at 6:30 PM, our church is decorated with candles and icons for a Taizé service with songs, readings, and a period of meditative silence.
 We are often joined by international visitors to Manhattan who are looking for the peace and atmosphere of mutual support that is characteristic of the Taizé community.
 Taizé is a village in the Burgundy region of France, where Christians from different traditions have gathered since the 1940s to share a life of simple prayer and contemplation.
 The small community of monks who live in Taizé year-round offers hospitality to visitors, and the village has become a frequent destination for pilgrims, especially young people, who stay in Taizé for short retreats.
 We attempt to recreate this serene environment in Manhattan for about 45 minutes.